sylvain-girard/Slave2theAlgo2020/week08/readme.md

 <img src="waveform.gif" width="750" />

 I spent a while researching FFT and trying to find other examples of visualers or sound driven sketches using p5js.
-I found a couple of very useful examples by [Yannis Yannakopoulos](https://tympanus.net/codrops/2018/03/06/creative-audio-visualizers/) and [Rios](https://editor.p5js.org/rios/sketches) with codes using the getEnergy function of p5sound.
+I found a couple of very useful examples by [Tympanus](https://tympanus.net/codrops/2018/03/06/creative-audio-visualizers/) and [Rios](https://editor.p5js.org/rios/sketches) with codes using the getEnergy function of p5sound.
 With this information I finally managed to get my own sketch up and running.
 The main difficulties arose from knowing where to place all the variables, I originally had them all outisde of 'function draw' but after trying everything I found that they should be within 'function draw' entirely.
 I'm sure there is a neater way to do it but I am just happy that it works.
 My code uses five variables from the sound, bass, low mid, mid, high mid, and treble.

 Tympanus